Woosmap/AndroidExamples/AndroidSimpleExamples/WoosmapGeofencing/README.md

     }
 }
 ```
-To work properly ,you have to instanciate the Woosmap's object in the onCreate function and call woosmap's onResume and onPause functions
+To work properly, you have to instanciate the Woosmap object in the onCreate function and call Woosmap's onResume and onPause functions.

-## Geolocation Permissions
+## Geolocation permissions
-You have to grant geolocation permissions on the MainActivity, so you have to implement the functions `checkPermissions()` and `requestPermissions()`
+You have to grant geolocation permissions on the MainActivity.
+To so you must to implement the functions `checkPermissions()` and `requestPermissions()`

-You can find a full exemple here: https://github.com/WebGeoServices/AndroidExemples/blob/master/AndroidExemples/WoosmapGeofencing/app/src/main/java/com/woosmap/woosmapgeofencing/MainActivity.java
+You can find a full example here: https://github.com/WebGeoServices/AndroidExemples/blob/master/AndroidExemples/WoosmapGeofencing/app/src/main/java/com/woosmap/woosmapgeofencing/MainActivity.java

-and official documentation here: https://developers.google.com/maps/documentation/android-sdk/location
+and the official documentation here: https://developers.google.com/maps/documentation/android-sdk/location

-To authorize Woosmap to use geolocation you have to call the function `updateUserTracking()` with parameter **true**
+To authorize Woosmap to use geolocation, you have to call the function `updateUserTracking()` with parameter **true**
 ```java
 this.woosmap.updateUserTracking(true);
 ```

-## Setup Notifications (Example with FireBase)
+## Setup notifications (Example with Firebase)
 ### AndroidManifest
-You have to connect woosmap's services to FireBase service
+You have to connect Woosmap services to the Firebase service
 ```xml
 <service android:name="com.webgeoservices.woosmap_mobile_sdk.WoosmapInstanceIDService">
     <intent-filter>